globerhofer/HIPAA-policies/source/sections/11-incident_response_policy.md

 ## 11.2 Incident Management Policies

-*Note:* These policies were adapted from work by the [HIPAA Collaborative of Wisconsin Security Networking Group](http://hipaacow.org/wp-content/uploads/2015/02/HCR-Security-Incident-Response-FINAL-12.18.14.doc).
-Refer to the linked document for additional copyright information.

 The Datica incident response process follows the process recommended by [SANS](https://www.sans.org), an industry leader in security.
 Process flows are a direct representation of the SANS process which can be found in [this document](sections/incident-flowchart.pdf).

+Datica's incident response classifies security-related events into the following categories:

+* **Events** - Any observable computer security-related occurrence in a system or network with a negative consequence.
+Examples:
+  * Hardware component failing causing service outages.
+  * Software error causing service outages.
+  * General network or system instability.
+* **Precursors** - A sign that an incident may occur in the future.
+Examples:
+  * Monitoring system showing unusual behavior.
+  * Audit log alerts indicated several failed login attempts.
+  * Suspicious emails targeting specific Datica staff members with administrative access to production systems.
+* **Indications** - A sign that an incident may have occurred or may be occurring at the present time.
+Examples:
+  * IDS alerts for modified system files or unusual system accesses.
+  * Antivirus alerts for infected files.
+  * Excessive network traffic directed at unexpected geographic locations.
+* **Incidents** - A violation of computer security policies or acceptable use policies, often resulting in data breaches.
+Examples:
+  * Unauthorized disclosure of ePHI.
+  * Unauthorized change or destruction of ePHI.
+  * A data breach accomplished by an internal or external entity.

+Datica employees must report any unauthorized or suspicious activity seen on production systems or associated with related communication systems (such as email or Slack).
+In practice this means keeping an eye out for security events, and letting the Security Officer know about any observed precursors or indications as soon as they are discovered.

 ### 11.2.1 Identification Phase

-1. Immediately upon observation Datica members report suspected and known Precursors, Events, Indications, and Incidents in one of the following ways:
+1. Immediately upon observation Datica members report suspected and known Events, Precursors, Indications, and Incidents in one of the following ways:
    1. Direct report to management, the Security Officer, Privacy Officer, or other;
    2. Email;
    3. Phone call;